irmen/Pyro4/examples/stockquotes/Readme.txt

 what to do when a new stockmarket is opening when we have a system running already, what if a viewer is blocking the processing of the stock quote updates, etc.

+Note that phase 3 of this example makes use of Pyro's AutoProxy feature.
+Sending pyro objects 'over the wire' will automatically convert them into proxies so that the other side will talk to the actual object, instead of a local copy.